-Testing is the next step of coding and is vital for successful product performance.
+Testing is the next step of coding and is vital to successful product performance.
 One of the most frequently asked questions is the possibility of testing automation.
 Below are the answers for 10 most frequently asked questions we have to offer you.
 Do not think of them as a rule, but following them will be a rather wise decision.

 - Is estimating the time needed for testing possible?